Who Is The White Guy In This Iconic Photo?

-In 1968, two African Americans Tommie Smith and John Carlos medalled gold and bronze respectably, in the 200 meter dash at the Olympics.
-However this Olympics was not just about sports.
+In the 1968 Olympics, two African Americans, Tommie Smith and John Carlos medaled gold and bronze in the 200 meter dash.
+However, this Olympics would come to be remembered for more than just the amazing athletic achievements at the event.
 Sports have never been free from politics and 1968 was no different.
-Both Robert Kennedy and Martin Luther King Jr. had just been assassinated for their politics and standing against racial discrimination.
-Other black athletes were beginning to take a stand against racism including Muhammad Ali who threw his Olympic gold medal into the river when he was refused service from a white-only restaurant.
-Kareem Abdul Jabar had chosen to sit out the 1968 Olympics in protest of black mistreatment.
+America was embroiled in racial conflict.
+Tensions were building.
+Both Robert Kennedy and Martin Luther King Jr. had just been assassinated for standing against racial discrimination.
+Muhammad Ali threw his Olympic gold medal into the river when he was refused service from a white-only restaurant.
+Similarly, Kareem Abdul Jabar had chosen to sit out the 1968 Olympics in protest of black mistreatment.

-Smith and Carlos were no less frustrated with the state of the country.
-He and Carlos walked to the podium, shoes in hand with only black socks covering their feet to represent black poverty.
-Smith wore a black scarf to symbolize black pride, Carlos wore his track suit unzipped to demonstrate solidarity with blue-color workers.
-The beads strung around his neck were for those wrongfully lynched and killed.
-Everybody has seen this picture, most people know the story, but few know who the white silver medalist standing besides Tommie Smith and John Carlos is.
+Smith and Carlos were no less frustrated with the state of the country and decided that their televised medal ceremony would be where they would take a stand.
+Every decision they made was symbolic.
+Smith and Carlos walked to the podium, shoes in hand with only black socks covering their feet to represent black poverty.
+Smith wore a black scarf to symbolize black pride.
+Carlos wore his track suit unzipped to demonstrate solidarity with blue-collar workers.
+He wore beads strung around his neck to honor those wrongfully lynched and killed.
+Everybody has seen this picture, most know who Smith and Carlos are, but few know the importance surrounding the white silver medalist standing besides Tommie Smith and John Carlos.

 “As journalist Martin Flanagan wrote: “They asked Norman if he believed in human rights.
 He said he did.
 They asked him if he believed in God.
 Norman, who came from a Salvation Army background, said he believed strongly in God.
 We knew that what we were going to do was far greater than any athletic feat.
 He said, ‘I’ll stand with you’.
 Carlos said he expected to see fear in Norman’s eyes.
 He didn’t; ‘I saw love.'”